skypilot-org/skypilot/docs/source/reference/config.rst

     # Default: false.
     prioritize_reservations: false
     #
-    # The `specifically targeted reservation` to be considered when provisioning
+    # The "specifically targeted" reservations to be considered when provisioning
     # clusters on GCP.
 SkyPilot will automatically prioritize this reserved
     # capacity (considered as zero cost) if the requested resources matches the
     # reservation.